 With regard to the regular term of each ccNSO Council member the bylaws state: Section 10.3.
 CCNSO COUNCIL “(d) (i) the regular term of each ccNSO Council member shall begin at the conclusion of an ICANN annual meeting and shall end at the conclusion of the third ICANN annual meeting thereafter; (ii) the regular terms of the three ccNSO Council members selected by the ccNSO members within each ICANN Geographic Region shall be staggered so that one member’s term begins in a year divisible by three, a second member’s term begins in the first year following a year divisible by three, and the third member’s term begins in the second year following a year divisible by three; and (iii) the regular terms of the three ccNSO Council members selected by the Nominating Committee shall be staggered in the same manner.
 Each ccNSO Council member shall hold office during his or her regular term and until a successor has been selected and qualified or until that member resigns or is removed in accordance with these Bylaws.”

 Purpose of the Guideline

-The purpose of this guideline is to document processes and procedures pertaining to the nomination, selection and removal of ccNSO Council members.
+The purpose of this guideline is to document processes and procedures pertaining to the nomination, selection, and removal of ccNSO Council members.

 General Provisions

 Eligibility to be Elected to the ccNSO Council